 Long-term health insurance will become more expensive for each year that you decide to put off getting insurance.
 Your long-term health insurance plan will increase in price annually on your birthday.

 You can expect the average price of insurance to go up about 2% to 4% for every year that you put off getting your long-term health insurance coverage.
 Once you reach your 60s, the cost will go up more rapidly and you can expect a 6% to 8% increase in your cost each year to get covered on the same plan.
 Because of this sharp increase, it's better to start getting long-term health insurance before your 60s.

 How Do I Afford Long-Term Health Insurance?

 Purchasing long-term health insurance can be expensive, however, if you undertake the endeavor when you are relatively young you may receive a health discount.
 Health discounts are for those who are still relatively healthy and are less likely to need the long-term care they are purchasing.
 This allows people to lock in lower rates that cannot change in the future if your plan states such rules.
 The longer you wait and the older you are the less likely you are to get these discounts and the more expensive this coverage will be.

-If you have any questions throughout the entire long-term health insurance purchasing process please feel free to contact us for further assistance!
+If you have any questions throughout the entire long-term health insurance purchasing process please feel free to contact a Caring team near you for further assistance!